umamidayo/TaskRunner/README.md

 # TaskRunner System

-A modular and maintainable task runner system for Roblox games that supports both time-based schedules and frame-based renders.
-Perfect for managing recurring game logic, UI updates, and other time-sensitive operations in your Roblox experiences.
+An object-oriented RunService system for projects that require functions to run on an interval-based schedule.
+Perfect for managing recurring game logic, time-sensitive operations, and managing all RunService connections in a centralized location.

 ## Architecture
 - **BaseTask**: Core functionality for task management
 - **Schedule**: Handles time-based game systems
 - **Render**: Manages frame-based updates (UI, effects)